 If, for some reason, the distribution of grades determined using the aforementioned conversion chart appears to be abnormal the instructor reserves the right to change the grade conversion chart if the instructor, at the instructor's discretion, feels it is necessary to more fairly represent student achievement.

-Calculators will not be permitted during the writing of quizzes or the final examination.
+Non-programmable calculators WILL be permitted during the writing of quizzes or the final examination.

 There will be a Registrar scheduled final examination, lasting 2 hours.